 This action of hers isn't purely incidental.
 Nothing is incidental in Scripture or even in a well-written piece of literature; not even the failure of the wine on this occasion, seeing that the wine is more than just ordinary wine in a spiritual sense.
 Mary is a principal character with a significant role to play in this story, one which has a powerful impact on its anticipated climax: God's establishment of His New Covenant through the outpouring of the Son's blood (sacrificial wine) on the Cross.
 Our Lord's sacrificial wedding ceremony begins at the Last Supper in anticipation of his sacrificial offering of himself on Calvary where the new nuptial covenant between God and redeemed humanity is consummated: "It is finished!"
 (Jn.
 19:30).
 His mother Mary sorrowfully stands beneath him at the foot of the Cross, having fulfilled her participatory role and assuming a new one, of being the Mother of all peoples (Matriarch of the New Covenant), belonging to this new dispensation of grace.

-Thus, God, Himself is implicitly telling us something deeply important about Mary (sensus plenior) through the literary technique of His co-author.
+Thus, God Himself is implicitly telling us something deeply important about Mary (sensus plenior) through the literary technique of His co-author.
 Our Blessed Lady is a major character in the story with a significant role to play.
-She is, in fact, first mentioned being present at the wedding feast followed by Jesus and his disciples.
-This is because the Evangelist wishes to draw our attention to Mary before he proceeds with the miracle that is performed by Jesus at his mother’s behest.
-Mary has an essential role in the performance of her Son’s first and most important miracle which serves as a sign that the Divine Bridegroom is about to consummate His marriage covenant with His bride Israel and all peoples of the world included.
+She is, in fact, first mentioned as being present at the wedding feast followed by Jesus and his disciples.
+This is because the Evangelist wishes to draw our attention to Mary before he proceeds with the miracle that is performed by Jesus at his mother's behest.
+Mary has an essential role in the performance of her Son's first and most important miracle which serves as a sign that the Divine Bridegroom is about to consummate His marriage covenant with His bride Israel and all peoples of the world included.
 As the mother of our Lord, she is giving her Son away in marriage.

 Shall not Zion say: